-First up, when you have a unique idea about a name for your brand or products, it’s a good time to see whether they’ve already been registered, as part of your competitive analysis.
-You can do that by looking up your potential trademark using online databases that are maintained by the governments of the countries you do business in, so start in your home country.
+When you have a unique idea about a name for your brand or products, it’s a good time to see whether they’ve already been registered.
+You can do this as part of your competitive analysis.
+Look up your potential trademark using online databases that are maintained by the governments of the countries you do business in, starting in your home country.

-Here a shortlist of the databases you may want to check, and remember to check the database for each country in which you do business:
+Here’s a shortlist of databases to check.
+Remember to check the database for each country in which you do business: